RaghadAlmadani/Design-Robot-feet/README.md

  then I start making the parts by using SolidWorks I draw six parts
 ![Robot feet parts](https://github.com/RaghadAlmadani/Design-Robot-feet/assets/173769867/8be04374-d22c-4dcf-a094-f7f892decab9)
- after that, I started to assumple them and adding servo motor in the joints ![Robot feet](https://github.com/RaghadAlmadani/Design-Robot-feet/assets/173769867/2a9f700c-ecec-423a-a50c-1e39d45b2013) the challenging parts in this task is to know how to make the robot stable,and making it moving the in right .
+ after that, I started to assumple them and adding servo motor in the joints ![Robot feet](https://github.com/RaghadAlmadani/Design-Robot-feet/assets/173769867/2a9f700c-ecec-423a-a50c-1e39d45b2013) the challenging parts in this task is to know how to make the robot stable,and to imagine how the servo will move in the joints.